-Appendix A. Complaint Data Collection Categories and Elements for Measurement Year 2020
+Appendix A. Complaint Data Collection Categories and Elements for Measurement Year 2022

 The reporting entities submitted data using the following standardized data categories and elements that are largely based on complaint coding established by the National Association of Insurance Commissioners.
-In collaboration with the reporting entities, the Office of the Patient Advocate (and now the Center for Data Insights and Innovation) has made annual adjustments to the accepted data elements to better align with the data collected by DMHC, DHCS, CDI, and Covered California.
+In collaboration with the reporting entities, CDII (and previously the Office of the Patient Advocate) has made annual adjustments to the accepted data elements to better align with the data collected by DMHC, DHCS, CDI, and Covered California.
+Significant Measurement Year reporting updates are also noted under the applicable category.